November 14, 2023

 One pain point with this course, though, is that it is a little expensive.
 Furthermore, unlike courses on the EdApp platform, the modules cannot be imported into your own custom courses.

-For the final modular course, let’s look again to the EdApp platform for their course on Effective Email Communication.
-With this modular course, you can pull out lessons about making emails more professional and add them to any other course that you create.
+Now, let’s look again to the EdApp platform for their course on Effective Email Communication.
+With this modular course, you can pull out lessons about making emails more professional and add them to any other course that you create for your corporate elearning.

 Since this course is on the EdApp platform, it of course comes with many essential LMS features, such as the use of microlearning.
 You will be able to set up notifications that remind your learners of key concepts at times that are optimal for their learning.